WBAK

 WBAK (104.7 MHz "Big 104 FM") is a commercial FM radio station licensed to Belfast, Maine.
 It is owned by Blueberry Broadcasting, and broadcasts a classic hits radio format.
-Its programming is also simulcast on WBKA (107.7 FM) in Bar Harbor, as well as WABK-FM (104.3 FM) in Gardiner (serving Augusta).
+Its programming is also simulcast on WBKA (107.7 FM) in Trenton, as well as WABK-FM 104.3 in Gardiner (serving Augusta).

 Studios and offices are on Target Industrial Circle in Bangor.
 WBAK's transmitter is off Murray Lane in Frankfort.
 WBKA's transmitter is off Tunk Lake Road in Sullivan.
 WBAK's competitor is WBQX in Thomaston.
 WBKA's competitors are cross-town station WNSX in Winter Harbor and WWMJ in Ellsworth.

 History

 WBAK

 WBAK signed on the air on March 7, 1986, as WWFX.
 It was a contemporary hit radio station known as "The Fox" and was owned by Sunnie Silverman.
 Silverman sold the station to Bruce Mittman, owner of WICE in Pawtucket, Rhode Island, that December.
 WWFX was taken over in 1991 by Union Financial Services.
 The station was sold to Group H Radio on March 17, 1993.

 Group H announced on September 18, 1996, that it would sell WWFX to Star Broadcasting, a company owned by Mark Osborne and Natalie Knox (current owners of WNSX) that already owned WKSQ and WLKE (now WBFE).
 To minimize playlist overlap with WKSQ, on September 20, Star changed the station's format to country music as "The Bear."
 The first song was "Gone Country" by Alan Jackson.
 The change gave rival WQCB its first competition since WYOU-FM became modern rock station WWBX a year earlier.
 The WWFX call letters were replaced with WBFB on April 25, 1997, after the station attempted to obtain the WEBR call sign.

 Osborne and Knox sold WBFB, WKSQ, and WLKE to Communications Capital Managers in February 2000; that July, CCM announced that it would sell the group (which through other purchases also included WBYA, WGUY, and WVOM) to Clear Channel Communications.
 Clear Channel announced on November 16, 2006, that it would sell its Bangor stations after being bought by private equity firms, resulting in a sale to Blueberry Broadcasting to 2008; on September 28, 2009, Blueberry began simulcasting WBFB on WLKE and WMCM, replacing their separate country formats.
 The station swapped formats and call letters with 97.1 FM (the former WYOU-FM) on September 1, 2011, and became sports radio station WAEI-FM, simulcasting with WAEI (WLKE and WMCM continue to simulcast WBFB on its new frequency).
 The call letters were changed to WBAK on February 5, 2012; the next day, the format was changed to classic hits, leaving the sports format exclusively on WAEI's 910 AM frequency.